 Job Placement Assistance

 You don’t have to search for a job alone!
-Once your education is complete, the Career Services Office supports you in your job search.
+To clarify, once your education is complete, our Career Services Office helps you find a job.

 The Career Services Office offers:

 - Employer connections;

 Are you ready to learn more about CDL training?
 Then just submit the form below, and we’ll contact you to schedule a time to discuss your future career.